cat-in-136/ws2812-esp32-rmt-driver/README.md

 For example, `default-feature = false, features = ["alloc", "smart-leds-trait"]` to enable smart-leds API `ws2812_esp32_rmt_driver::lib_smart_leds` for `no_std` environment.

+This library is intended for use with espidf.
+For bare-metal environments (i.e. use with [esp-hal](https://crates.io/crates/esp-hal/)), use the espressif official crate [esp-hal-smartled](https://crates.io/crates/esp-hal-smartled).

 ## Development

 To run the test locally, specify the local toolchain (`stable`, `nightly`, etc...) and target explicitly and disable